Develop

 • This can be from a save game or anywhere else you are storing UUIDs.

-• Specify the location to save to, this can be local or cloud.
+• Specify the storage location to query from.
+This can be Local or Cloud.

-3. If successful, iterate the query results and then construct new actors using the Spawn Oculus Anchor Actor function.
+3. If successful, iterate the query results and then construct new actors using the Spawn Oculus Anchor Actor From Query function.

 load spatial anchor